-You can cancel or change your appointment any time before the end of the appointment, but if you cancel or change it the same day as the appointment, you will receive a warning notice.
+You can cancel or change your appointment before 9 hours ahead of the appointment, any cancellations or changes after the 9 hour mark, will result in a warning notice.
 After the second warning in a semester, you will not be allowed to make any more appointments at the CAS Center for Writing that semester.

 Can I change my appointment to a different time on the same day?

 You can change your appointment, but the normal cancellation policy will apply if you are canceling your original appointment the day of the appointment to book a new appointment at a different time.

 I received a warning or was prohibited from using the center.
 How do I appeal that?

 Please contact David Shawn (firstname.lastname@example.org), one the Center Coordinators, and explain your situation to him.